pndlm/peh/README.md

 After a shell restart or reboot, you should now be able to run `peh` at your command-line to see a list of available commands.

+## Developing on peh3 library

+To develop and test changes to peh3 library alongside of a consuming project, check out this repository next to your active project and review/uncomment the `replace` directive at the bottom of your project's `/peh/src/go.mod` file.

 ## TODO

 * New project creation instructions